-This is a trek to climb Kilimanjaro with no technical requirements, but it does offer a mountain experience which includes camping and being outdoors all the time, and walking uphill every day for a week for an average of 5 or 6 hours per day.
+This is a trek to climb Kilimanjaro with no technical requirements, but it does offer a mountain experience which includes camping and being outdoors all the time.
+You will need to be able to walk five to six hours a day for a week straight.
 Any regular hill walker will find climbing Kilimanjaro within his or her capabilities, but also remember that you will be sleeping and eating on the mountain too.
 The cumulative effect will be tiring and you should mentally prepare for a week of sleeping in a tent and living outdoors.
-Trip preparation will be important, so best not to leave things until the last minute, we recommend a few months of moderate training prior to departure and certainly as much hill walking as possible carrying a pack of about seven kilos.
+Trip preparation will be important, so best not to leave things until the last minute, we recommend a few months of moderate training prior to departure.
+Hill walk as much as possible with a pack of about seven kilos.

 A training programme should include regular hill walking with a small pack of around 10 kgs, or regular visits to the gym for the final two months before departure.
 Work on strengthening calf and thigh muscles and exercise your cardio-vascular stamina on a step machine or cross trainer, but remember this is a holiday and not a forced march!
 Don't approach it as if you are training for a marathon, and remember it can be dangerous to over train.

 Whether you climb via the Kilimanjaro Machame route, the Mount Kilimanjaro Lemosho route, Mount Kilimanjaro Rongai route or the Mount Kilimanjaro Northern Circuit route - all have similar fitness requirements.